pushonfridays/goodstart/README.md

 # A good start

-An opinionated repository that focuses on "best practices" designed to ensure clear and consistent documentation, scalability of the codebase/structure and overall project.
+An opinionated repository structure that focuses on "best practices" designed to ensure clear and consistent documentation, scalability of the codebase/structure and overall project.
 All decisions are documented in detail within `docs/decisions`.

 ## Description